PoisotLab/ms_metaweb_transfer/manuscript.md

 explained, which represented a good tradeoff between accuracy and reduced number of features.](figures/_figure-screeplot.png){#fig:scree}

+![Visual representation of the right (top) and left (bottom) subspaces in the European (left) and infered Canadian (right) metawebs.
+This figures illustrates how much structure the left sub-space captures.
+As we show in
+@fig:degree, the species with a value of 0 in the left subspace are species without any preys.](figures/_figure-subspaces.png){#fig:subspaces}

+![Left: there is a linear relatiosnhip between the values on the first dimension of the left subspace and the generality, *i.e.* the relative number of preys, *sensu* @Schoener1989FooWeb.
+Species with a value of 0 in this subspace are at the bottom-most trophic level.
+Right: there is, similarly, a linear relationship between the position of a species on the first dimension of the right subspace and its vulnerability, *i.e.* the relative number of predators.
+Taken together, these two figures show that the first-order representation of this network would capture its degree distribution.](figures/_figure-degree.png){#fig:degree}

 ## Model results

+**TP** @fig:degree shows that a rank 1 approximation would be equivalent to the configuration model [@Park2004StaMec], which is used as the "Type II" model [@Bascompte2003NesAss] in networks NHST

 We now have space to unpack the results a bit more